fabiandev/jspm-tsc-update/README.md

 # jspm-tsc-update

 This package was created out of the need to have installed jspm packages also mapped in tsconfig.json `compilerOptions.paths`.
 All packages installed via `jspm install` will be mapped, as well as peer dependencies.
-Custom aliases have to be added manually to `tsconfig.json`, but won't be overwritten.
+Custom aliases have to be added manually but won't be overwritten.

 ## Installation